Reliability of relational event model estimates under sampling: how to fit a relational event model to 360 million dyadic events: Experiments

 \subsection{Data}

 The event network that we consider in this paper is given by the sequence of relational events in which any registered and logged-in Wikipedia user uploads a new version of any article in the English-language edition of Wikipedia in the time period from January 15th 2001 (the launch of Wikipedia) to January 1st, 2018 (the time of data collection).
 For a point in time $t$ we define $U_t$ to be the set of all users who edited at least one article at or before $t$ and we define $A_t$ to be the set of all articles that received at least one edit at or before $t$.
 The risk set at time $t$ is defined to be the full Cartesian product of users and articles $R_t=U_t\times A_t$.
-Definitions of the risk set in which users or articles could enter the risk set before their first edit, or leave the risk set at some given points in time, are not considered in this paper.
+It is possible to define the risk set in more sophisticated ways: users or articles could enter or leave the risk set as a function of events, due to extended periods of inactivity, or due to exogenously given entry-times or exit times.
+Such more complex risk set dynamics, however, are not considered in this paper.
+(We performed robustness checks by letting users and articles drop out of the risk set due to extended periods of inactivity; results were not affected in any meaningful way.)

 Wikipedia makes its complete database available for public use.\footnote{\url{https://dumps.wikimedia.org/}} All edit events can conveniently be extracted from the files \texttt{enwiki-<date>-stub-meta-history.xml.gz} which contain meta-information (including user, article, and time) of every edit but not the text of the different versions (which we do not need for the analysis in this paper).